 The vaccination capacity of providers affiliated with the VFC and VFA has been established.
 For new providers, the District will rely heavily on the provider profiles provided through the provider agreement.
-Additionally, and beyond Phase 1a providers, we will create a similar tool to assess a facility's ability to immunize their patient population in a specified period of time such as number of vaccinations over a specific time slot (e.g. 15 min intervals) per day.
+Additionally, and beyond Phase 1a providers, we will create a similar tool to assess a facility's ability to immunize their patient population in a specified period of time.
 Similar to the prepositioning questions for large acute care facilities, this will help us understand how to allocate vaccine when orders are requested.
 A facility's ability to receive, handle, store, and administer vaccines are critical components that would inform our jurisdiction's ability to allocate wisely.
 The ability to report usage would also be an important element to consider.